sh-maxim/ss/README.md

     --input /data/myproject/dir_with_seqs -i ./all_seq/

 (3) Wildcard matching, please use ' or " quotes
-    otherwise a shell may expand all matching files into a set of program arguments and the program will fail --input '/pdb/2A*.fasta' or -i "~/project_jan/*.seq" or -i "ABCD?.seq"
+    otherwise a shell may expand all matching files into a set of program arguments and the program fails --input '/pdb/2A*.fasta' or -i "~/project_jan/*.seq" or -i "ABCD?.seq"

 Output directory: